Rock 'n' Roll History for

 May 25

-Gary Usher, who led the studio group The Hondells into the US Top 10 in 1964 with "Little Honda", died of cancer.
+Gary Usher, who led the studio group The Hondells into the Billboard Top Ten in 1964 with "Little Honda", died of cancer.
 He was 51.
+Although twelve more songs credited to the group were released, none would crack the Top 40.

 May 25